rjchow/SolidityIntro_20121208/PITCHME.md

 +++

-Ether
+### Ether
 - Ether     : A transferable unit of value
 - Gas       : The cost of an opcode
-- GasPrice  : How many ethers per unit of gas
+- Gas Price  : How many ethers per unit of gas

 Note:
 Opcode Costs